mendes-dev-zz/payment-project/README.md

 - How to set up a GutHub Account: https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account
 ```

+2. Open the terminal

-2. Clone the project on your machine
+3. Clone the project on your machine
 ```
 git clone git@github.com:mendes-dev/payment-project.git
 ```

-3. Install Node.js
+4. Install Node.js
 ```
 You can follow the instructions for your OS here: https://nodejs.org/en/download/package-manager/
 ```